Skip to content

 Directory {installation directory}/data/resources/script-market/ Script Market download data

-Directory {installation directory}/data/sqldump/ Database automatic backups
+Directory {installation directory}/data/sqldump/ Database automatic backup

 Directory {installation directory}/data/logs/ System logs